boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/methods.md

    ViewName: "Filter View", // view name
    ItemId: instance.embedOptions.dashboardId, // Get the dashboard ID from the embedOptions
    QueryString: 'filterQuery=[{"ucn":"Column1","cn":"ProductName","rn":"ComboBox2","ir":false,"ims":false,"fi":"92884626db4ffba31a49504a4864e4","ipw":false,"dimfi":{"c":"Include","t":["Product A"]}}]', // Get the filter query string from the arguments of 'beforeSaveAsViewDialogOpen' event.
 For know more about the event, refer beforeSaveAsViewDialogOpen
-   ChildItemId: instance._getActiveChildDashboardId() // Get the active-tabbed child dashboard id from BoldBI instance };
+   ChildItemId: instance.getActiveChildDashboardId() // Get the active-tabbed child dashboard id from BoldBI instance };
 instance.saveAsFilterView(viewParameters, "callBackFunc");